Fabulani/shopfloor_simulation/readme.txt

 The draw_simulation script will open a window and continually draw the simulation using data from MQTT.
 To stop the script, you can either use a keyboard interrupt or close the window.

 * Note: the MQTT host server is public, so anyone can publish/read.
 It's being used for now to handle the dummy data, but we'll setup our own internal servers once the shop floor is properly set up.

+# (Optional - Running the State Machine inside a Docker Container)
+1. In this folder, run the following commands (without the $, and with the "."):
+	$ docker build -t simulation_sm .
+	$ docker run -d --name simulation_sm simulation_sm
+2. To stop the container, run:
+	$ docker stop simulation_sm
+3. To run the container again, use:
+	$ docker start simulation_sm
+* "docker build" might take a few minutes.
+* The "-d" flag means "detached".
+If you want the container to use your terminal, just remove this flag (the script prints the current state to the terminal).

 ### [MQTT APP] ###